 You need a hot grill to get a nice sear and remember to cook fish for approximately 8 minutes per inch of thickness or 10 minutes if it is a whole fish and the usual cooking time for not whole fish fish is six minutes to eight minutes, three minutes to four minutes on each side.
 Start checking for doneness about 2 minutes before time – it is always best to undercook.

 Elevate your flavor and your fish with a cedar (or other type of wood) plank that goes directly on the grill.
 This infuses the fish with a smoky and tangy flavor naturally.
 Williams Sonoma has the cedar planks that work great!

 Marinades of oils and herbs are fantastic and a great way to keep the fish steaks from drying out.
 I recently used a simple honey, mustard, oil marinade on mahi-mahi and ended up with extremely moist and tender fish.
 Don’t be afraid to stuff a whole fish with herbs and aromatics – this will enhance the flavor.

 A Few More Grill Tips for Fish:

 - Brush the grill with oil right before adding the fish

 - Grill on the skin side first to avoid sticking

-- Place the fish diagonally on the grate to create grill marks, plus it is easier to flip the fish because it’s on an angle.
+- Place the fish diagonally on the grate to create grill marks, plus it is easier to flip the fish when it’s on an angle.

-- If you are adding a glaze, grill fish first on each side for 2 minutes on the hot portion then add glaze/sauce and turn grill down and cook til done
+- If you are adding a glaze, grill fish first on each side for 2 minutes on the hot portion then add glaze/sauce and turn grill down and cook until done

-- Make sure you pat down your fish to remove excess moisture , otherwise it will steam and not sear
+- Make sure you pat down your fish to remove excess moisture before placing on the grill, otherwise it will steam and not sear

 Happy Grilling and Happy Eating!